SoftwareSushi/opencv-blog/blog/part-4.md

 # Image pre-processing

-# Thresholding the image
+# Thresholding the image, converting it to an intensity space
 ret, thresh = cv2.threshold(g_image, 0, 255, cv2.THRESH_BINARY_INV + cv2.THRESH_OTSU)

-# Removing the noise
+# Cleaning up any artifacting in the image
 kernel = cv2.getStructuringElement(cv2.MORPH_RECT, (3, 3))
 refined = cv2.morphologyEx(thresh, cv2.MORPH_OPEN, kernel, iterations=2)

-# Background area
+# Our sure background.
+This will inform the algorithm where not to place markers (water)
 sure_bg = cv2.dilate(refined, kernel, iterations=3)

-# Distance transform
+# Distance transform.
+For every foreground pixel, this computes euclidean distance to nearest background pixel.
 dist = cv2.distanceTransform(refined, cv2.DIST_L2, 5)

-# Foreground Area
+# Foreground Area.
+Shrinks the foreground objects to create sure internal markers of each valley.
 ret, sure_fg = cv2.threshold(dist, 0.5 * dist.max(), 255, cv2.THRESH_BINARY)
 sure_fg = sure_fg.astype(np.uint8)

-# Unknown area
+# Unknown area.
+This are makes up pixels that are background AND not part of the shrunken foreground markers.
+# They are ambiguous, and marking them unknown allows the watershed algorithm to decide on what they are later.
 unknown = cv2.subtract(sure_bg, sure_fg)

 # Labeling
-# Sure Foreground
+# Scans the sure foreground, assigning unique integers to each connected blob in the binary mask.
 ret, markers = cv2.connectedComponents(sure_fg)

-# Add one to all labels so that background is not 0, but 1
+# connectedComponents starts at 0 (background), and we already have one, so increment each marker by 1
 markers += 1

-# Mark the region of unknown with zero
+# Mark the region of unknown with zero to be considered as valleys during the implementation of the algorithm.
 markers[unknown == 255] = 0

 # Watershed Algorithm